thecypherzen/alx-low_level_programming/0x00-hello_world/README.md

-## About the 0x00_hello_world Repo ##
+## About the 0x00_hello_world Directory ##

-This is the first project in the line of C programming on Alx.
-The tasks in this project are as follows:
+This is the first project of the C Programming course.
+The files required for the fulfilment of this project are as follows: